ARTICLE I: NAME

 The purpose of the association is to support student media programs and professionals through education and community.

 Section 1.
-There shall be five classes of membership in the corporation: active, affiliate, honorary, student media and lifetime.
+There shall be five classes of membership in the corporation: adviser, affiliate, honorary, student media and lifetime.

 Section 2.
-Active members shall be restricted to individuals who serve as advisers, supervisors or directors of editorial, business or technical phases of school authorized student media operations or not-for-profit student media corporations serving college or university communities.
-Active membership is assigned to the individual and follows the member regardless of the collegiate affiliation.
-If active members leave the advising profession or change advising jobs, they should contact headquarters immediately for a change of membership status or address update.
-Active members may access all benefits of general membership and are required to pay dues.
-Only active members are eligible to:
+Adviser members shall be restricted to individuals who serve as advisers, supervisors or directors of editorial, business or technical phases of school-authorized student media operations or not-for-profit student media corporations serving college or university communities.
+Adviser membership is assigned to the individual and follows the member regardless of the collegiate affiliation.
+Adviser membership either belongs to the individual or the institution, up to member preference.
+If adviser members leave the advising profession or change advising jobs, they should contact headquarters immediately for a change of membership status or address update.
+Adviser members may access all benefits of general membership and are required to pay annual dues.
+Adviser members are eligible to:

 - Vote in association elections or vote on matters of governance.